yvonnesarah/portfolio/README.md

 ## Prerequisites
 N/A

+## Features
+* Personal informstion section.
+* Display projects with descriptions and images etc.
+* Skills section.
+* Services Section.
+* Contact form for inquiries.
+* Responsive design for optimal viewing on mobile and desktop devices.

 ## Criteria
 Using Bootstrap, recreate your portfolio site with the following items:
 * A Navigation bar and a navigation menu at the top.